mdehoog/optimism-specs/specs/protocol/derivation.md

 ##### L1Block Deployment - Fjord

-The `L1Block` contract is upgraded to process the new Fjord Fast LZ parameters.
+The `L1Block` contract is upgraded to store the new Fjord Fast LZ parameters.

-A deposit transaction is derived with the following attributes:
+To perform this upgrade, a deposit transaction is derived with the following attributes:

 - `from`: `0x4210000000000000000000000000000000000002`
 - `to`: `null`